 This film tells the true story of fraudulent Washington, D.C. journalist Stephen Glass (Christensen), who rose to meteoric heights as a young writer in his 20s, becoming a staff writer at "The New Republic" for three years (1995-1998), where 27 of his 41 published stories were either partially or completely made up.
 Looking for a short cut to fame, Glass concocted sources, quotes and even entire stories, but his deception did not go unnoticed forever, and eventually, his world came crumbling down...
 Written by

-Performed by Ramones
+Performed by INXS

 By Arrangement with Warner Strategic Marketing See more »

 65 of 88 people found this review helpful.

 Was this review helpful to you?